ASU-EGR304-2025-F-203/EGR304-203.github.io/docs/Appendix/04-Product-Requirements_AB.md

 5. Manufacturing
 * 5.1 The product shall be easy to manufacture.
 * 5.2 The product exterior should be manufactured with materials resistant to elements and use weather resistant mechanical components such as switches and plug covers.
+* 5.3 Plastic exterior should be biodegradable and/or recyclable.
-* 5.3 The PIC Curiosity Nano microcontrollers used in the design shall be easily removable from the device for use in other projects.
+* 5.4 The PIC Curiosity Nano microcontrollers used in the design shall be easily removable from the device for use in other projects.

 6. Safety
 * 6.1 Product shall protect against overcurrent.
 * 6.2 Product shall protect against short circuits.
-* 6.3 Product shall filter the current to prevent spikes that may damage.
+* 6.3 Product shall filter the current to prevent spikes that may damage electrical components.
 * 6.4 Product automatically limits current to what each port can deliver.
 * 6.5 Product dissipates heat so it does not become a fire hazard with high current usage.